TheRandomCrew/coolticket-server/README.md

 ### Application Structure

-- `index.js` - The entry point to our application.
+- `index.js` The entry point to our application.
 This file defines our express server and connects it to all the middlewares needed.
 It also requires the routes and models we'll be using in the application.
+- `api/` This folder contains the route definitions for our API.
+- `migrations/` Here we have some migrations (in SQL for easy portability) to run before start the server.
-- `server/` - This folder contains configuration for the app as well as a central location for configuration/environment variables.
+- `server/` This folder contains configuration for the app as well as a central location for configuration/environment variables.
-- `api/` - This folder contains the route definitions for our API.
-- `service/` - This folder contains the actions and queries for each Table.
+- `service/` This folder contains the actions and queries for each Table.

 ### Error Handling